 I have done my MA in English Literature and French from the University of Mumbai.
 After that, I worked as a journalist from 1984 onwards with diverse publications such as Bombay magazine, United News of India, Mid-day Publications, The Times of India and The Hindu.
-My work has a journalist has included reporting current events, politics, public health, human rights, communal violence, peoples movements and development issues.
+My work has a journalist has included reporting current events, politics, public health, human rights, communal violence, peoples’ movements and development issues.
 I have focused mainly on environment and development though my interests are varied.
 Since 2015, I have quit The Hindu and am an independent journalist and freelance editor.
 I write for the Economic and Political Weekly, scroll.in, mongabay.com, and am a columnist at First Post.
-I have contributed to Newsclick, NDTV.com, Deccan Herald, The Wire and Scroll and I am on the faculty of Xavier Institute of Communication, Mumbai, mentoring research students since 2015 and teaching a module on Principles and Practices of Journalism.
-I also teach a module on Conflict Reporting at St Paul’s journalism school, Mumbai.
+I have contributed to Newsclick, NDTV.com, Deccan Herald, The Wire and Scroll and I am on the faculty of Xavier Institute of Communication, and St Paul’s, Mumbai, mentoring research students since 2015 and teaching a module on Principles and Practices of Journalism.

 My research interests include communal violence and its politics, agriculture, the agrarian crisis in India and farm suicides, biodiversity, climate change and sustainability, apart from human rights, public health and development issues.
 I have researched the communal violence in Bombay/Mumbai in the aftermath of the Babri Masjid demolition in 1992, and my book includes archival material on riots in Bombay city from the 19th century onwards.
 My interest in cotton and its history led to the book A Frayed History, co-authored with Uzramma which traces the story of desi cottons in India from ancient times to the present in all its complexity.
-I am interested in politics and culture in general, and my book on Pakistan is reportage on my days as a correspondent for The Hindu in Isamabad.
+I am interested in politics and culture in general, and my book on Pakistan is based on reportage for The Hindu, as its correspondent in Islamabad.

 Organic Cotton-Reinventing the Wheel, From August 2002-September 2003, I researched a report on Organic cotton which is a compilation and analysis of cotton in India and the crisis of farmers who are faced with mounting debts.
 The study was published in 2004 by Deccan Development Society and Kalpavriksh.

 The Unseen Worker- On the Trail of the Girl Child, 1998 Books for Change.
 In November, 1996, as part of a media research fellowship from the National Foundation for India, New Delhi I researched and wrote on prostitution and the trafficking of women.
-Some of the 13 articles, many of which were published in The Hindu Sunday Magazine were featured in this book co-authored with Sharmila Joshi.
+Some of the 13 articles, many of which were published in The Hindu Sunday Magazine were featured in this co-authored book.

 28th Smt Nabadurga Banerji Endowment Lecture at the Asiatic Society of Mumbai on December 8, 2017 on The Journey of Cotton in India: A Historical Account.